Mystery Shopping Explained

 What is Mystery Shopping?

 Mystery shoppers are the eyes and ears of the business owner and tell him how his customers see the business and whether his employees are living up to the standards he has set and following the rules.
-They provide objective and factual feedback about the quality of customer service, cleanliness of the store, product knowledge etc from a customer prospective at local retail stores, restaurants, theatres, hotels, airlines, car showrooms and other establishments that deal with the public.
+They provide objective and factual feedback about the quality of customer service, cleanliness of the store, product knowledge etc from a customer perspective at local retail stores, restaurants, theatres, hotels, airlines, car showrooms and other establishments that deal with the public.

 This information provides management with independent and unbiased feedback which is used to assist them with any further staff development and training.
 Sometimes the reports are used to reward staff who have performed well.